-A stunning total of 15 tries in the opening two rounds of the 2016/17 HSBC World Sevens Series in Dubai and Cape Town swept Dan Norton to an individual England career try-scoring record of 225, five more than Ben Gollings.
-It increased his overall points’ total to 1,139 in 59 events.
-Four more tries in Wellington in January and another four in Sydney took him towards 261 tries and 1,319 points in 67 events.
-He is the leading all-time try-scorer in the World Series with 17 more than Kenya’s Collins Injera.
+A stunning total of 15 tries in the opening two rounds of the 2016/17 HSBC World Sevens Series in Dubai and Cape Town swept Dan Norton to an individual England career try-scoring record of 225.

-Not only that, he scored the breathtaking, long-range try in extra time that gave his side a 31-26 win over Olympic champions Fiji in the Cup quarter-final.
-His long-term excellence dates back to 2012/13 when he was the top touchdown maker in the World Series with 52 and in May 2015 he was given the accolade of leading out the England team at Twickenham against Kenya to mark his half-century of tournaments.
+Dan's long-term excellence continued in 2012/13 when he was the top try scorer in the World Series with 52 and in May 2015 he led out the England team at Twickenham against Kenya to mark his half-century of tournaments.

 He has almost systematically overtaken other prolific England try-scorers Richard Haughton (106), Rob Thirlby (101) and former captain Simon Amor (71), now the England Sevens head coach.

-Dan was also the joint fourth-leading try-scorer with five in the RWC Sevens at the Luzhniki Stadium, Moscow in June 2013.
-They included both England touchdowns when Kenya were beaten 12-5 in the semi-final.
+Dan was also the joint fourth-leading try-scorer with five in the Rugby World Cup Sevens at the Luzhniki Stadium, Moscow in June 2013, including both scores against Kenya in the semi-final.

-Most of his two years with Gloucester were spent on loan to Moseley, where he made an impact by helping to turn the side from underdogs to “thunder-dogs”.
-He contributed a try as the side produced one of the shock results of the 2008-09 season with a 23-18 win over Yorkshire Carnegie in the EDF National Trophy final at Twickenham.
+Most of his two years with Gloucester were spent on loan to Moseley but he contributed a try as the side produced one of the shock results of the 2008-09 season with a 23-18 win over Yorkshire Carnegie in the EDF National Trophy final.